lamhq/tech-notes/devops/aws/2-compute/2-container.md

 Containers share the same operating system and kernel as the host they exist on, whereas virtual machines contain their operating system.

-Since each virtual machine has to maintain a copy of an operating system, there’s a degree of wasted space.
+Since each virtual machine has to maintain a copy of an operating system, there's a degree of wasted space.

 A container is more lightweight.
 They spin up quicker, almost instantly.